 Ten classrooms in Building E will be renovated and reconfigured to provide two additional classrooms and a new IT room, which will house the main technology infrastructure.
 Ventilation in the gymnasium locker rooms and the existing fire alarm system will be upgraded.

-Outdoor improvements will include renovating the common areas, a new 150-space parking lot and the reconfiguration to Parking Lot A. The equestrian trail will be relocated near the new Parking Lot “E” to accommodate a new student drop-off and pick-up lane.
+Outdoor improvements will include renovating the common areas, a new 150-space parking lot (Parking Lot E), and the reconfiguration of Parking Lot A. The equestrian trail will be relocated near the new Parking Lot E to accommodate a new student drop-off and pick-up lane.

 Fifteen (15) existing classrooms were upgraded to the district’s new technology standards.
 The standard includes a projector and screen, document camera, DVD player, and a sound system with a wireless microphone.
 The school has been upgraded to 1Gpbs networking and campus-wide Wifi.
 The telephone systems were replaced with a district-wide IP telephone system (VoIP).
 One teacher and eight student laptops were provided for sixteen science classrooms.
 Wireless access points were installed throughout the campus and the phone system was replaced with a new IP telephone system.
 The campus network infrastructure was upgraded to one-gigabit bandwidth to support the wireless access and telephone upgrades.